daithioc95/MS3/README.md

 <img src="static/images/user-story-testing/quote-box.JPG">

   - Select the star.
-  - The star should glow yellow and a confirmation “Added to Favourites toast message should appear.
+  - The star will glow yellow and a confirmation “Added to Favourites toast message will appear.

 <img src="static/images/user-story-testing/quote-box-added-to-favs.JPG">